AirPlus International

 The company's tradition began in the year 1986 with the Air Travel Card (distributed by Lufthansa), now known as the Universal Air Travel Plan (UATP).
-As a result of being the first credit card, UATP/AirPlus card numbers start with the card issuer identification number prefix "1".
+As a result of being the first credit card, issued since 1936, UATP/AirPlus card numbers start with the card issuer identification number prefix "1".

 On 22 December 1989 Lufthansa AirPlus Servicekarten GmbH was registered at the court in Offenbach am Main, Hesse, Germany.
 By 1993, the AirPlus credit card had 60,000 subscribers and was jointly owned by Aer Lingus, Alitalia, Austrian Airlines, British Airways, Finnair, Iberia, Lufthansa, Sabena and Swissair.